theoratkin/pi2ng/README.md

 Supercharge the crystal and see what happens!
 Be careful, it's very unstable!
 You have to contain it, otherwise it will get destroyed.

-This is a simple radial pong where you control both racket simultaniously.
+This is a simple radial pong where you control both rackets simultaniously.

 ## Controls